zpax/myzpax-messaging/docs/response-message/lock_app.md

 ## Use Cases

-- When user click on the lock icon on the tile header to lock the application.
-You can perform necessary operation like stopping timers, saving state and send the message `lock_app` with `lockType` as `manual` to confirm lock.
+- When there is a `lock_app` request from the user using myzPAX UI, you will receive this message where you can perform necessary operation like stopping timers, saving state and send the message `lock_app` with `lockType` as `manual` to confirm lock.

 ## Related